Updated By: Travis McGinnis on Tue, Jun 11, 2019

 But notice the placement of the "no credit card" line.
 It's within direct proximity of the one thing they want users to do.
 Not hidden up in the corner or buried in the fine print at the bottom.
 I'm sure that extra value copy improved not only the CTR of the free trial button, but also the conversion rate of free trial sign-ups.

 I noticed in my research that the more views a call-to-action has, the lower the click-through rate becomes.
 This same correlation can be seen with email open rates and list size.
-For example, CTAs placed on a homepage or in the footer of every page won’t resonate with users the way a strategically placed CTA placed on a page with the express purpose of converting users to leads via a related offer will.
+For example, CTAs placed on a homepage or in the footer of every page won’t resonate with users the way a CTA placed strategically on a page with the purpose of converting users to leads via a related offer will.

 This research doesn’t take into account button copy, design, or page placement – which are all huge factors to consider when optimizing for a better click rate.
 I hypothesize that CTAs placed on specific pages leading to related offers, and using the right verbiage, have a much higher than average CTR, and that’s exactly what CTAs are meant to do.